ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

 [[= include_file('code_samples/back_office/search/assets/js/admin.search.autocomplete.product.js') =]]
 ```

-To be loaded in Back Office layout, this file must be added to `ibexa-admin-ui-layout-js` entry using Webpack.
-Appended to `webpack.config.js`, it's added using the `ibexaConfigManager`:
+To be loaded in Back Office layout, this file must be added to Webpack entry `ibexa-admin-ui-layout-js`.
+At the end of `webpack.config.js`, add it by using the `ibexaConfigManager`:

 ``` javascript
 //…